 - The changes made to the digestive system keep the body from absorbing all the vitamins, nutrients, and calories that are ingested.

 During pregnancy, your body not only has to provide for you but also for a growing baby.
-The smaller stomach size and lack of the body’s ability to benefit from most of the nutrients and vitamins it is getting makes it critical that extra supplements be taken.
+Taking extra supplements is critical because of the smaller stomach size and the body’s inability to benefit from most nutrients and vitamins.

 Most of the risks associated with a pregnancy after weight-loss surgery are associated with vitamin, mineral, and key nutrient deficiencies.
 If you experience deficiencies while pregnant it could result in the baby not developing properly, a smaller baby, pre-term labor, or more.
 Working closely with your doctor and nutritionist and following recommendations for supplemental nutrients can mitigate the risks of pregnancy complications.

 Gaining weight is normal and necessary during pregnancy.
 However, after bariatric surgery, gaining too much weight is counterproductive to your goals.
 Keeping up with your supplements, eating a healthy diet, and staying faithful to your exercise routine can help keep you from gaining excessive amounts of weight during pregnancy.
 It is advisable to work with your support system to create a plan that will help you stay safely on track during your pregnancy.